Facundo-Chiappero/chat/readme.md

 3. Connected to your preferred server, access a database manager like phpMyAdmin.

+4. Create a database named chatapp

-4. Import the database located in the chat folder called chatapp.sql.
+5. Import the database located in the chat folder called chatapp.sql.

-5. Access it via localhost/chat from your browser
+6. Access it via localhost/chat from your browser